Skip to content

 This story broke Randy’s heart and he shared it with his family.
 The next day Caleb brought up the story in his staff meeting and one of his co-workers began sharing her story of being trafficked as well.
 At this point, the family knew they needed to do something to help.

-Caleb took a trip to Plymouth Rock to pray, and Randy went on a 40-day fast.
+Caleb happened to be going to Boston so he took a little road trip to Plymouth Rock to pray, while Randy went on a 40-day water fast in the woods.
 As Caleb prayed he saw the names Harry, Randy, and Caleb and felt God tell him to go home and continue the legacy of his family and to work with his father to help reach hurting people in the Spokane area.

-At the same time Randy was on the 40-day fast he felt God tell him that he was to retire from UGM after 30 years to go work with his son Caleb to fight human trafficking.
+During the fast, Randy felt God tell him that he was to retire from UGM after 30 years to go work with his son Caleb to fight human trafficking.

-In 2015, Randy retired from Union Gospel Mission and joined Caleb in ministry.
-Today, Helping Captives focuses their efforts on the fight against human trafficking and welcome others to join them in the fight.
+In 2015, Randy retired from Union Gospel Mission, joined Caleb in ministry, and formed HRC Ministries, now called Helping Captives.
+Today, Helping Captives focuses all its efforts on the fight against human trafficking and welcomes others to join them in the fight.